-PowerHYDE is the world’s first carbon positive, self financing home for the homeless.
-Designed for the 200 million rural homeless in India, powerHYDE ensures that when these homes are built, they do not ad negatively to the environment and become a burden for other infrastructure provisions such as electricity, water and waste.
+PowerHYDE is the world’s first carbon negative, self financing home for the homeless.
+Designed for the 200 million rural homeless in India, powerHYDE ensures that when these homes are built, they do not add negatively to the environment.
+Therefore they do not become a burden for other infrastructure provisions such as electricity, water and waste.

 1. the enormous demand for housing (40 million rural homes in India)

 2. the increasing need of sustainable energy (300%) and